reTHINK-project/specs/datamodel/data-objects/wallet/readme.md

 * `value` amount of tokens in the transaction.
 If `-1` it is an unsuccessful transaction
 *  `nonce` the count of the number of performed mining transactions, starting with 0
 * `description` optional text to describe or identify the transaction.
 For unsuccessful transactions it may be used to describe the reason.
+*  `bonus` true if transaction is related to a bonus item false otherwise.